-The goal of the Agricultural Leadership Development Initiative (ALDI) is to deepen BIPOC and BIPOC Veteran farmer engagement in the Chesapeake Region by building a multi-state collaborative of standout farmer leaders, stakeholders, and future policy makers.
+The goal of the Agricultural Leadership Development Initiative (ALDI) is to deepen BIPOC Farmer and Military Veterans’ engagement in the Chesapeake Region by building a multi-state collaborative of standout farmer leaders, stakeholders, and future policy makers.
 The program will offer tailored, culturally sensitive training consisting of nine months of free, multi-modal training (including classroom curricula, on-farm and online learning, and one-on-one mentorship).
 Through the Initiative, these farmers will access enhanced training, education, and mentorship, enabling them to master skills needed to advance their careers and master the skills necessary to run a successful and profitable farming operation.
 This solid foundation will help them to either grow their current farm businesses or launch their own farms in the future.

 Farmers who participate in this program can expect to gain training in a range of topics including social media marketing, co-op development, record keeping, business management, specialty crop marketing, policy, grants and loan management, USDA programs and more.
 Farmers will also have the opportunity to attend hands-on field days, participate in farmer led study circles and receive one-on-one business coaching.
 Farmers in the program will also gain support in soil health management and receive free soil testing through the Million Acre Challenge.